Wacom-Developer/wacom-device-kit-windows/Wintab Tablet Controls/GETTING-STARTED.md

 1. Attach a supported Wacom tablet.
 1. Open the Wacom Tablet Properties application (from the Windows Start Menu, go to Wacom Tablet > Wacom Tablet Properties) to confirm your tablet is recognized.
 1. Use tablet ExpressKeys, Touch Ring, and/or Touch Strips to verify functionality.
-1. If all of the above checks out, proceed to Build/run the sample application.
+1. If all of the above checks out, proceed to the next section to build/run the sample application.

 ## Build/run the sample application